top of page

 Please note, hunting is not permitted on EHLT preserves, but please wear orange during hunting season as a safety precaution.

-We currently protect more than 700 acres of land in preserves and through property easements.
+We currently protect nearly 800 acres of land in preserves and through property easements.
 Many of our preserves have marked hiking trails open to the public.

 Enjoy hiking at East Haddam Land Trust preserves with trails.
 Use our Interactive Trail Map on your mobile and desktop devices for information on East Haddam Land Trust, The Nature Conservancy, and Town of East Haddam trails.
 Leashed dogs may accompany hikers on East Haddam Land Trust trails.
 Find downloadable trail maps on each preserve page:

-East Haddam Land Trust preserves with historic sites but no formal trails:
+East Haddam Land Trust preserves with historic sites:

 Town of East Haddam and Nature Conservancy open-space with trails :